percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 - `dbaas.percona.com/dbtemplate-name: prod-app-X-small`: `metadata.name` identifier for CR that provides template
 - `dbaas.percona.com/origin: pmm`: who created CR for `database-operator`: pmm, user, sre, dba, ci

-If some of those 2 parameters are not set - `dbaas-operator` wouldn't be able to identify template and thus would ignore another one.
+If one of those 2 parameters (kind, name) are not set - `dbaas-operator` wouldn't be able to identify template and thus would ignore another one.

 Annotations that are set by `dbaas-operator` for any engine to provide additional information about inputs for template:
+- all annotations from the template should be propagated to CR of the DB Cluster CR.
 - `dbaas.percona.com/dbtemplate-kind: PSMDBtemplate`
 - `dbaas.percona.com/dbtemplate-name: prod-app-X-small`
 - `dbaas.percona.com/origin: pmm`
 - `dbaas.percona.com/dbtemplate-default: yes`: default CR was created without origin and parameters
-- TBD
+- more annotations are TBD

-- all annotations from the template should be propagated to CR of the DB Cluster CR.
+**Labels**

-All of the labels of the DB Template should be propagated to the DB Cluster CR.
+All the labels of the DB Template should be propagated to the DB Cluster CR.

-**DB Templates**
+**Database Engine Templates implementation**

 On a first phase to simplify template creation it might be better to restrict templates to simple k8s custom objects without operator that handles them.
-Architecture for interacting and layering for some additional operators is not yet found.
+Architecture for interacting and layering for some additional operators is not yet defined.

-To To simplify implementation of `dbaas-operator` it is better to build templates with exactly the same definitions as the corresponding CR of DB Cluster instances.
+To simplify implementation of `dbaas-operator` it is better to build templates with exactly the same definitions as the corresponding CR of DB Cluster instances.
 So `dbaas-operator` would just blindly merge template with user input without validating and knowing details of template implementation.
 Thus templates should have exactly same CRD as CRD for DB clusters.
 CRD for templates are needed to avoid errors as templates would be validated by k8s.

 Here are CRDs for DB Clusters:
 - PSMDBtemplate: [psmdbtpl.dbaas.percona.com.crd.yaml](psmdbtpl.dbaas.percona.com.crd.yaml)